SDI-127 A-L Series – Industry Alerts (A through L)

 MOST IMPORTANTLY, the field applied primer and finish paint “systems” must be designed for direct to metal applications and contain rust inhibiting properties.

-IF COATING COMPATIBILITY IS AN ISSUE, contact the SDI Manufacturers or their local distributors who can provide information or “sample” materials for the painting contractor’s use.
+IF COATING COMPATIBILITY IS A CONCERN, contact the SDI Manufacturers or their local distributors who can provide information or “sample” materials for the painting contractor’s use.

 Butted Frames Rough Opening Sizes